Comparing Orthotics for Plantar Fasciitis: Formthotics vs. Insoles

 Introduction: The objective of the study is to compare the efficacy of flat insoles, bone spur pads, pre-fabricated orthotics and customised orthotics in reducing plantar contact pressure of subjects with plantar fasciitis.

 Results: Contact pressure was higher on the asymptomatic side due to unequal distribution of weight.
 Bone spur heel pads were ineffective in reducing rearfoot pressure while formthotics and customised orthotics reduced peak rearfoot pressures significantly.
-The power ratio of the rearfoot region decreased with the use of formthotics and customised orthotics.
+The power ratio of the rearfoot region decreased with the use of Formthotics and customised orthotics.

 Conclusion: Pre-fabricated orthotics and customised orthotics reduced rearfoot peak forces on both sides while bone spurs heel pad increase rearfoot peak pressures.
 Pre-fabricated and customised orthotics are useful in distributing pressure uniformly over the rearfoot region.